TALK TO SALES

 1. Qualified small employer HRA (QSEHRA)

 The QSEHRA is a popular stand-alone health benefit for small businesses.
-It is specifically designed for employers with fewer than 50 full-time equivalent employees (FTEs) that don't offer traditional group health insurance.
-With the QSEHRA, employers can set an allowance for employees according to their individual or family status.
+The federal government specifically designed it for employers with fewer than 50 full-time equivalent employees (FTEs) that don't offer a group plan.
+With the QSEHRA, employers can set a monthly benefit allowance for employees according to their individual or family status.

-QSEHRAs have contribution limits that are set by the IRS each year.
+The IRS sets maximum contribution limits each year.
 Allowance amounts typically roll over from month to month.
-The QSEHRA must be offered to all full-time W-2 employees.
+You must offer a QSEHRA to all full-time W-2 employees.
 Additionally, businesses can choose to offer it to part-time employees as long as they receive the same allowance as full-time employees.
-Reimbursements are also free from income tax for employees, as long as their policy provides MEC.
+Reimbursable expenses are also free from employee income tax as long as their policy provides MEC.

 2. Individual coverage HRA (ICHRA)

-The ICHRA works much like the QSEHRA, but it’s available to organizations of all sizes.
-It comes with no contribution limits and allows businesses to offer different allowance amounts based on 11 employee classes.
-This allows employers to categorize employees into groups and make it easier to customize benefits.
+The ICHRA works much like the QSEHRA, but it's available to organizations of all sizes.
+It comes with no contribution limits and allows businesses to offer different allowance amounts based on family status and 11 employee classes.
+This allows employers to categorize employees into groups, making it easier to customize benefits.

 However, the ICHRA is only available to employees with an individual health insurance policy.
 Therefore, employees covered by a family member's group policy or an alternative like Medi-Share can't participate in the benefit.

-The integrated HRA, or group coverage HRA (GCHRA), is available to businesses of all sizes that offer a group health insurance policy.
+The group coverage HRA (GCHRA), or integrated HRA, is available to businesses of all sizes that offer a group health insurance policy.
 In this case, only company employees who opt into the health plan can take advantage of the HRA.

-With an integrated HRA, employers can offer monthly allowances for employees to pay for any eligible expense not fully paid for in their group health insurance policy.
-Common types of expenses that are eligible for reimbursement with an integrated HRA include copays, co-insurance, and expenses paid before the deductible is met.
+With an integrated HRA, employers can offer monthly allowances for employees to pay for any qualified health expense not fully paid for in their group health insurance policy.
+Common types of expenses that are eligible for reimbursement with an integrated HRA include copays, coinsurance, and expenses employees pay before their deductible is met.

 Businesses of all sizes can offer the integrated HRA.
 There are no allowance limits, and, like the ICHRA, employers can offer different allowance amounts based on employee classes.